Skip to content

 See also the current reporting

-Also called
+Also called quantities made available.

 If a quantity of products sold on the Danish market in a given year by a business subject to producer responsibility is subsequently and in the same year exported out of Denmark by another business, it is possible for the producer who originally registered the quantity in question in DPA to register the re-exported quantity.
-Documentation must be presented for the re-exported quantity.

-Producers producing or importing products in view of professional use as well as automotive and industrial batteries may enter agreements with a subsequent level in the distribution chain about transfer of the duty of management when the product has reached its end of life.
+Producers or importers importing products in view of professional use as well as automotive and industrial batteries may enter agreements with a subsequent level in the distribution chain about transfer of the duty of management when the product has reached its end of life.
 Under the reporting system this is called “quantities subject to transfer of responsibility”.
 Note that the producer responsibility in itself cannot be transferred.

-So, you may agree with the end-user of the electrical equipment or the automotive or industrial batteries that he/she takes over obligations regarding collection and environmental treatment when the product reaches its end-of-life stage.
-Details on how to enter such agreements and how specifically to comply with the take-back duty are not described in the Orders.
+takes over obligations regarding collection and environmental treatment when the product reaches its end-of-life stage.
+Details on how to enter such agreements and how specifically to comply with the take-back duty are not described in the two Orders.
 It is up to the parties to find the most suitable solution.
 This may, for instance, be stipulated in the purchase contract.

 As an item under producer responsibility your business must make sure that waste electronics for professional use and/or end-of-life automotive and industrial batteries are treated at environmentally approved facilities.
 In addition, there are minimum requirements for recovery, reuse, and recycling that must be complied with.